csesoc/csesoc.unsw.edu.au/README.md

 Docker needs to be installed on your system because local deployment uses containerisation to standardise deployments across machines.
 For further information please read [Docker docs](https://docs.docker.com/).

 For Mac users, proceed to [Docker for Mac](https://docs.docker.com/docker-for-mac/install/) and follow the instructions there.
 From here on, all terminal commands are written for MacOS and a zsh terminal.
 Make changes as necessary.
 For Windows users, proceed to [Docker for Windows](https://docs.docker.com/docker-for-windows/install/) and follow the instructions there.
-Be aware that if you have a Windows Home account with a Windows Subsystem for Linux, then additional steps need to be taken before downloading [Docker](https://medium.com/@sebagomez/installing-the-docker-client-on-ubuntus-windows-subsystem-for-linux-612b392a44c4).

 Once Docker has been downloaded, check by running the command in your terminal: